chris486/GeekTime_python/README.md

-# GeekTime_python
-Summary for GeekTime_python lessons
+# Summary for GeekTime_python lessons